Jake Fraley Preview, Player Props: Reds vs. Mariners

 Jake Fraley At The Plate

-- Fraley has driven in a run in 40 games this year (42.6%), including 16 games with more than one RBI (17.0%).
-He has also driven in three or more of his team's runs in five contests.
+- Fraley has an RBI in 40 of 95 games this season, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.